prenato84/mobile-react-native-module/README.md

 A simple project to practice the main concepts of React Native.

-It uses a RESTFull API provided by a backend made with Node.js: **[Conceitos do Node.js](https://github.com/prenato84/conceitos-nodejs)**.
+It uses a RESTFull API provided by a backend made with Node.js: **[Backend with Node.js](https://github.com/prenato84/backend-node-module)**.

 This frontend has a button for adding projects directly into the backend.